AbhishekSaraf08/chat-screen/README.md

 3. addded page change  , download , close functionality to pdf viewer

 UI -
-1. designed sidebar , chat , pdfviewer
+1. designed sidebar , chat , pdfviewer  with responsiveness or different layout as per screen size
 2. layout change as per pdfviewer is opened or not

 Changes (ui and functionalities )-
 1. Changed the Colour theme of  page